-- All electrical connections are correctly made and the wall power socket is switched "ON". - The power connecting clip is correctly inserted into a suitable section of track. - All track sections are correctly fitted together and all fishplates (rail-joiners) are fitting tightly onto adjoining metal rails. - All locomotive wheels are correctly positioned on the track rails. - The direction control switch on the train controller is set to operate in one direction or the other, and not in the central "OFF" position.
+- All electrical connections are correctly made and the wall power socket is switched "ON". - The power connecting clip is correctly inserted into a suitable section of track. - All track sections are correctly fitted together and all fishplates (rail-joiners) are fitting tightly onto adjoining metal rails. - All locomotive wheels are correctly positioned on the track rails. - The tender drawbar pin is making contact with the contacts on the locomotive drawbar and the upper contacts of the drawbar are making contact with the drawbar pin plate of the tender (if applicable). - The direction control switch on the train controller is set to operate in one direction or the other, and not in the central "OFF" position.